iamshreeram/maei/README.md

 # maei
-Maei is DDOS tool built with ML capabilities to identify the pressure point of application
+Maei is DDOS tool-kit built with ML capabilities.
+Primary focus of this tool-kit will be to identify the pressure point of any application.